MeltwaterArchive/storyplayer/README.md

 ### Building The Dependencies

-If you want to run storyplayer from inside its own git repo, you'll need to do the following:
+If you want to run storyplayer from inside its own git repo, make sure that you have [Phix](http://phix-project.org) installed, and then do the following:

 ```
 phing build-vendor